Sustainability at Greenhost

 Even though physically attending a conference is not a very sustainable practice, we think it is very important that we do so.
 We attend conferences to exchange knowledge and experiences with others.
 We also promote Greenhost and communicate with partners in the human rights community.
 We think that if we don't attend these conferences, we cannot do work that is important for protecting human rights and internet freedom.

-To keep it as sustainable as possible, we do have a rule: if a place is reachable by train in less than one day of travel, we take the train instead of flying.
+To keep it as sustainable as possible, we have implemented the policy that if a place is reachable by train in less than one day of travel, we take the train instead of flying.
+If flying is the only feasible mode of transport, direct flights are preferred over connecting flights.

 Internet freedom projects